What is one of the best perks of visiting and passing through small towns?

 The chef-owners at Hell’s Backbone Grill & Farm follow Buddhist principles, with a commitment to sustainability, environmental ethics, and social and community responsibility.
 The owners serve organic, locally produced, regionally and seasonally appropriate cuisine, growing many of their own vegetables and fruits organically in the restaurant’s two gardens and on its six-acre farm.
-The restaurant features dishes made with fruit from Boulder’s heirloom orchards and rely largely on local ranchers for the grass-fed and -finished meat it serves.
+The restaurant features dishes made with fruit from Boulder’s heirloom orchards and relies largely on local ranchers for the grass-fed and -finished meat it serves.

 Big Fish Family Restaurant

-Located two minutes from historic Panguitch Main Street, Big Fish Family Restaurant continues to warm locals and visitors hearts while filling their stomachs.
+Located two minutes from historic Panguitch Main Street, Big Fish Family Restaurant continues to warm locals’ and visitors’ hearts while filling their stomachs.
 From onion rings to chicken fingers and classic American hamburgers, this big fish will send you out the door full and satisfied.
-You will get the small town friendliness along with big portions.
+You will get the small-town friendliness along with big portions.
 The best part is you won’t break the bank eating here.
 The outside might not look like much, but this restaurant is definitely a diamond in the rough.
 Big Fish Family Restaurant will become your number one food place once you eat the juicy, hot burgers.

 Galaxy of Hatch Diner

 What do the 80’s and Harley Motorcycle enthusiasts have in common?
 The Galaxy of Hatch Diner!
 The second you walk in, you are blown away by the retro atmosphere and the Harley Davidson memorabilia.
-The diner and motel was built by a biker for bikers as a place of refuge and warm greetings.
+The diner and motel were built by a biker for bikers as a place of refuge and warm greetings.
 The Galaxy of Hatch Diner even has a gift shop full of biker gear.
-The workers live up to the diners motto: “Not Just Biker Friendly — We’re Biker Owned.”
-Of course, the happy atmosphere, unique sights and delicious food are for everyone, even if you drive a car.
+The workers live up to the diner’s motto: “Not Just Biker Friendly — We’re Biker Owned.”
+Of course, the happy atmosphere, unique sights, and delicious food are for everyone, even if you drive a car.

-Stone Hearth Grill
+Stone Hearth Grille

 Driving along a remote part of Scenic Byway 12 near the Escalante River, Kiva Koffeehouse will jump out and surprise you.
 You will receive free wifi and delicious food amidst the desert, rocky atmosphere.
-The big windows, log cabin decor and breathtaking scenery will make the stop that much more worth it.
+The big windows, log cabin decor, and breathtaking scenery will make the stop that much more worth it.